Antwisell History, Family Crest & Coats of Arms

 Early History of the Antwisell family

-Another 329 words (24 lines of text) covering the years 1550, 1582, 1574 and 1620 are included under the topic Early Antwisell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Antwisell research.
+Another 96 words (7 lines of text) covering the years 1550, 1574, 1582 and 1620 are included under the topic Early Antwisell History in all our PDF Extended History products and printed products wherever possible.

 Antwisell Spelling Variations